-Having studies to support statements that people of colour have been making about racism within the medical community is nice, but without significant change and an increase in the number of physicians of colour, patients will need to keep doing the heavy lifting.
+Having studies to support statements that people of color have been making about racism within the medical community is nice.
+Still, patients will need to keep doing the heavy lifting without significant change and an increase in the number of physicians of color.

 Demographic characteristics like race, ethnicity, age, and disability provide additional predictors of poverty.
-African Americans and Hispanics are much more likely to be in poverty than whites and non-Hispanics, for example, in large part because of discrimination in education, the labor market, and the housing market.
+African Americans and Hispanics are much more likely to be in poverty than whites and non-Hispanics, for example, primarily caused by discrimination in education, the labor market, and the housing market.

-If, for any one of the above reasons, you have trouble obtaining or retaining employment you might also have severe issues with finding proper healthcare insurance.
+If you have trouble obtaining or retaining employment for any of the above reasons, might also have severe issues with finding proper healthcare insurance.
 The United States has a long history of citizens without coverage using emergency rooms for primary care because they cannot afford a traditional doctor.
 But hospitals cannot provide the level of care and cultural competence that a personal physician should be able to.

-The best thing you can do for yourself and the members of your family is to increase your level of patient empowerment.
-While there is no consensus amongst analysts regarding how best to define ‘patient empowerment’, at the very least, this concept entails an exchange of power.
+The best thing you can do for yourself and your family members is to increase your level of patient empowerment.
+While analysts have no consensus regarding how best to define ‘patient empowerment, at the very least, this concept entails an exchange of power.
 As the patient, here is what this means for you.

 - a re-distribution of power between patients and physicians

-- patients having some level of control over their own health and healthcare decisions/treatments/medications
+- patients having some level of control over their health and healthcare decisions/treatments/medications

-- patients expecting doctors to share more knowledge and information abut their care
+- patients expecting doctors to share more knowledge and information about their care

 - patients becoming better self-educated about their health and healthcare, as well as cost

-Empowerment can occur at different levels (micro, meso, and macro) and patients have different ideas about what it means to ‘take charge’ and ‘be empowered’.
-Some patients simply want to be given information about their conditions while others want to have full control over all medical decision making.
-Some empirical evidence suggests that active patient participation in health care is associated with better patient outcomes.
+Empowerment can occur at different levels (micro, meso, and macro), and patients have different ideas about what it means to ‘take charge’ and ‘be empowered.’
+Some patients simply want to be given information about their conditions, while others want complete control over all medical decision-making.
+Some empirical evidence suggests that patient participation in healthcare is associated with better patient outcomes.

-Increasing patients’ roles in health care could affect the quality of care in a number of ways.
-Firstly, for example, it may lead to patients’ views being better articulated and clinicians being more responsive to patients’ needs and preferences (it is unclear whether this implies a reduction of professional autonomy).
+Increasing patients’ roles in health care could affect the quality of care in several ways.
+Firstly, for example, it may lead to patients’ views being better articulated and clinicians being more responsive to patient’s needs and preferences (it is unclear whether this implies a reduction of professional autonomy).
 Secondly, patients may be able to support the implementation of guidelines and research evidence, which is currently sought mainly by interventions directed at clinicians.
-Patients can be seen as co-producers of health care, because their decisions and behaviour influence health care provision and its outcomes.
+Patients can be seen as co-producers of health care because their decisions and behavior influence health care provision and its outcomes.

-For the most part, when it comes to medical information, doctors and nurses have all of the information and patients must wait until it is shared.
-At GMJ, we are doing our best to close this gap but the major responsibility still lays with the medical providers.
+For the most part, when it comes to medical information, doctors and nurses have all of the information, and patients must wait until it is shared.
+At GMJ, we are doing our best to close this gap, but the major responsibility still lies with the medical providers.

-- Physicians must promote patient education and engagement through improvement in patients’ health literacy.
-Health literacy is defined as the capacity to seek, understand, and act on health information.
+- Physicians must promote patient education and engagement by improving patient health literacy.
+Health literacy is the capacity to seek, understand, and act on health information.
 The presumption has been that low health literacy means that physician communication is poorly understood, leading to incomplete self-health management and responsibility and incomplete health care utilization.